 Make sure you know just what you want to see and how!
 Do the research!

 The outside decks and passageways offered full exposure to the sea and islands.
 The companies that book and operate the boat, Galapagos Network and Ecoventura, also have stellar reputations for responsible travel.
-Their latest certification was from The Rain Forest Alliance in December 2001.
+Their latest certification was from The Rain Forest Alliance.

 Every island is different, but here are the highlights of the islands I visited:

 Located north of the equator, the island is the remains of a volcano filled with water.
 A landing at Darwin’s Bay will take you to magnificent Frigate Birds’ nesting grounds where the males’ puffed red throats are amazing.
 Red-footed boobies also predominate.
 Swimming and sea kayaking are superb. ·

 The largest island in the Galapagos is formed by six volcanoes and offers the chance to climb and observe finches, salt-water lagoons and graffiti from the 1800’s.
 In the cove, you will observe Galapagos Penguins, sea birds and impressive cliffs. · Punta Espinoza (Fernandia)

 Fernandia is the newest of the islands.
 The swarms of marine iguanas on the island are the largest colony in the archipelago.
 The rugged shore also is a great place to observe sea lion harems, so watch out for the resident bull lions. · Puerto Egas (Bartolome)

 The best place to actually swim or snorkel with penguins and schools of tropical fish.
 A 30-minute hike up a once active volcano will give you the chance to enjoy lunar landscape.
 The lava bombs and spatter cones give insight to the formation of a volcanic island.
 The view from the top showcases the much-photographed Pinnacle Rock.